-A large, fluid-filled mass to the lower side and back of the neck under the platysma muscle (a thin, flat muscle that extends from the upper chest to the jaw)
+A large, fluid-filled mass to the lower side and back of the neck under the platysma muscle.
+This is a thin, flat muscle extends from the upper chest to the jaw.

-The symptoms of a lymphatic malformation may resemble other neck masses or medical problems.
-Always consult your child's doctor for a diagnosis.
+The symptoms of a lymphatic malformation may look like other neck masses or medical problems.
+Always talk with your child's health care provider for a diagnosis.

-During pregnancy, a fetal ultrasound may detect some large lymphatic malformations.
+During pregnancy, a fetal ultrasound may find some large lymphatic malformations.
 Ultrasound is a diagnostic tool used to evaluate organs and structures inside the body with high-frequency sound waves.
-After birth, diagnosis of a lymphatic malformation is generally determined by a physical examination.
-In addition to a complete medical history and physical examination, diagnostic procedures for a lymphatic malformation may include the following:
+After birth, diagnosis of a lymphatic malformation is generally determined by a physical exam.
+In addition to a complete medical history and physical exam, diagnostic procedures for a lymphatic malformation may include the following:

 Transillumination.
-A method of examination by the passage of light through tissues to assist in diagnosis.
+A method of exam by the passage of light through tissues to assist in diagnosis.
 The light transmission changes with different tissues.

 Computed tomography scan (also called a CT or CAT scan).
 A CT scan is a diagnostic imaging procedure that uses a combination of X-rays and computer technology to produce horizontal, or axial, images (often called slices) of the body.
 A CT scan shows detailed images of any part of the body, including the bones, muscles, fat, and organs.
 CT scans are more detailed than general X-rays and help to determine if other organs are connected to the malformation.

-Specific treatment of lymphatic malformation will be determined by your child's doctor based on:
+Specific treatment of lymphatic malformation will be determined by your child's health care provider based on: